initialed85/Quake-WASM/README.md

 Building Hardware-Rendered Qwasm (on Linux)
 -------------------------------------------

-The WebGL version can be built in the same way as the software-rendered version, except you should additionally:
+The WebGL version can be built in the same way as the software-rendered version, except you should:

 1. Download *GL4ES* and build it for Emscripten, as per its instructions.
-2. Edit `Makefile.emscripten` to point to *GL4ES*'s `include` and `lib` directories.
-3. Call `make -f Makefile.emscripten GLQUAKE=1` as a substitute for the final step.
+2. Call `make -f Makefile.emscripten GL4ES_PATH=/tmp/gl4es` as a substitute for the final step, adjusting the GL4ES path as appropriate.
+Everything else required for the WebGL build should be selected automatically.

 Both software and hardware versions can co-exist on the same web server and will share settings / saves if on the same domain.